 The song was initially written and recorded as Should’ve Never Let Her Go on Neil’s 1978 LP All You Need Is The Music.
 He should have left it there, but Neil wanted to help his daughter out with her singing career, and thus, you get this.
 The vocals sound like they were taught by a junior high chorus teacher.

 This ended up being Neil’s final Top 40 hit, and it didn’t help out Dara either.
 When she recorded and released her David Foster-produced debut album I’m Your Girlfriend in 1982, it didn’t even get a US release.
 And that’s a shame because there’s some great WestCoast pop on there performed by some heavy studio hitters, such as Steve Porcaro, Richard Page & Steve Lukather.

 The soundtrack to Xanadu gave Urban Cowboy some competition that Summer, and here’s the first of two songs from that film.
 This was on the E.L.O. side, and if we’re comparing the two films based on music alone, I’m gonna favor this as an ELO & ONJ (and Tubes) fan.

 17. Cars – Gary Numan

 OHW – Gary was at the forefront of the New Wave synth movement.
-To record a track like this in 1979 meant that you had to know your way around temperamental analog keyboards and also have the knack for a catchy pop hook.
-It was very weird to hear this on the countdown in 1980, but looking back on it, it’s weirder that it took so long for everyone else to catch up.
+Recording a track like this in 1979 meant that you had to know your way around temperamental analog keyboards and have the knack for a catchy pop hook.
+It was bizarre to hear this on the countdown in 1980, but looking back on it, it’s weirder that it took so long for everyone else to catch up.